Asna-Sherin/RealGreenIrrigation/README.md

 # E-Commerce Website Testing Project

 ## Project Description
-This project tests an e-commerce website using Selenium Automation.
+This project tests an e-commerce website using Manual Testing and Selenium Automation.

 ## Tools Used
 - Selenium WebDriver